runmachine-io/runmachine/cmd/runm-metadata/docs/data_layout.md

       d296e062ef55443a8dd40369e2a3048d -> serialized ObjectDefinition message
       f3823e51dbfd420f807f3a1daac674f0 -> serialized ObjectDefinition message
   partitions/
-    by-name/
-      us-east.example.com -> d3873f99a21f45f5bce156c1f8b84b03
-      us-west.example.com -> d79706e01fbd4e48aae89209061cdb71
-    by-uuid/
-      d3873f99a21f45f5bce156c1f8b84b03 -> serialized Partition message
-      d79706e01fbd4e48aae89209061cdb71 -> serialized Partition message
     d3873f99a21f45f5bce156c1f8b84b03/
     d79706e01fbd4e48aae89209061cdb71/
   types/
     object/
       runm.image -> serialized ObjectType message
       runm.machine -> serialized ObjectType message
+      runm.partition -> serialized ObjectType message
       runm.provider -> serialized ObjectType message
       runm.provider_group -> serialized ObjectType message
     runm.provider/
       runm.compute_node -> serialized ProviderType message
-  objects/by-uuid/
+  objects/
+    by-type/
+      runm.partition/
+        by-name/
+          us-east.example.com -> d3873f99a21f45f5bce156c1f8b84b03
+          us-west.example.com -> d79706e01fbd4e48aae89209061cdb71
+    by-uuid/
+      d3873f99a21f45f5bce156c1f8b84b03 -> serialized Object message
+      d79706e01fbd4e48aae89209061cdb71 -> serialized Object message
       54b8d8d7e24c43799bbf70c16e921e52 -> serialized Object message
       60b53edd16764f6abc081ddb0a73e69c -> serialized Object message
       3bf3e700f11b4a7cb99244c554b3a856 -> serialized Object message
 ```

-Above, you can see that `$ROOT` has four key namespaces, one called
+Above, you can see that `$ROOT` has a four top-level key namespaces:`types/`,
-`types/`, one called `objects/by-uuid/` one called `partitions` and
-another called `definitions/by-type/`.

-The `$ROOT/types/` key namespace has a set of key namespaces, each of which has
+`objects/`, `partitions/` and `definitions/`.
+These top-level key namespaces
+have sub key namespaces under them that either contain serialized protobuffer
+messages or contain a UUID value that points to a `by-uuid` index containing a
+protobuffer message.

-a set of [valued keys](#Valued keys) describing the different types in the
+The `$ROOT/types/` key namespace describes different types in the runmachine
-runmachine system.
+system.

-The `$ROOT/definitions/by-type/` key namespace has a set of key namespaces, one
-for each object type.
-These are the default object definitions that are used
-when an administrator hasn't set up object definitions specific to a partition
-for that object type.
-The `$ROOT/definitions/by-uuid` key namespace has a set
-of valued keys where the keys are UUIDs and the values are serialized
-ObjectDefinition protobuffer messages.

-The `$ROOT/objects/by-uuid/` key namespace has a set of valued keys describing
+The `$ROOT/definitions/` key namespace contains object definitions (schemas)
-the objects known to the system.
+that describe different types in the system.

-The valued keys in the `$ROOT/objects/by-uuid/` key namespace have the UUID of
+The `$ROOT/objects/` key namespace contains actual objects known to the system.

-the object as the key and a serialized Google Protobuffer message of the
+Finally, the `$ROOT/partitions/` key namespace contains a number of indexes
-[Object](../../../proto/defs/object.proto) itself as the value.

-**NOTE**: Having the serialized Object message as the value of the
-`$ROOT/objects/by-uuid/` key namespace's valued keys allows the `runm-metadata`
-service to answer queries like "get me the tags on this object" with an
-efficient single key fetch operation.

-The `$ROOT/partitions/` key namespace has two key namespaces below it that
-implement indexes into partitions, called `by-name` and `by-uuid`.
-In addition
-to those index key namespaces, each partition's objects are contained in a key
-namespace `$ROOT/partitions/{uuid}/`.

-The `$ROOT/partitions/by-name/` key namespace contains valued keys, with the
-key being the human-readable name of the partition and the value being the UUID
-of that partition.

-Each UUID value listed in `$ROOT/partitions/by-name/` will be a key namespace
-under `$ROOT/partitions/{uuid}/` that contains *all* objects known to that
-partition.
-We call these key namespaces "partition key namespaces".

-**NOTE**: Typically, clients interacting with `runm-metadata` automatically
-inject a partition identifier into the session when communicating with a
-`runmachine` component, so this partition identifier isn't usually something
-that one specifies manually on the command line.
-Instead, a configuration file
-or environment variable contains the human-readable name of the partition that
-the user is communicating with.
+that allows the metadata service to quickly determine if a queried-for object
+is in a partition partition.

-Therefore, the partition key namespace for the partition with UUID
+The partition key namespace for the partition with UUID
 `d79706e01fbd4e48aae89209061cdb71` will always be
 `$ROOT/partitions/d79706e01fbd4e48aae89209061cdb71/`.

 We will refer to an **individual partition key namespace** as `$PARTITION` from
 here on.

-**NOTE**: It is important to point out that the following keys are *different*:

-* `$ROOT/partitions/by-uuid/d79706e01fbd4e48aae89209061cdb71`
-* `$ROOT/partitions/d79706e01fbd4e48aae89209061cdb71/`

-The former is a valued key that will have as its value a serialized `Partition`
-protobuffer object.
-The latter is the partition key namespace for the partition
-with UUID `d79706e01fbd4e48aae89209061cdb71`.

 ### The `$PARTITION` key namespace

-Under `$PARTITION`, we store information about the definitions (schemas),
+Under `$PARTITION`, we store information about the definitions (schemas) that
-objects, and the object metadata (properties and tags) in the partition:
+have been set up for a partition as well as a number of name indexes for
+objects contained in the partition.

 ```
 $PARTITION (e.g. $ROOT/partitions/d79706e01fbd4e48aae89209061cdb71/)
   definitions/
   objects/
-  properties/
-  tags/
 ```

 We will refer to the `$PARTITION/objects/` key namespace as `$OBJECT` from here
 on.
 Similarly, we will refer to `$PARTITION/definitions/` as just
-`$DEFINITIONS`, `$PARTITION/properties/` as just `$PROPERTIES` and
-`$PARTITION/tags,` as just `$TAGS`.
-Each of these key namespaces is described
-in detail in the following sections.
+`$DEFINITIONS`.

 ### The `$DEFINITIONS` key namespace